jhurlocker/InstructLabForAcademica/showroom_instructlab_summit2024/content/course _content/0-14 Question to Introduce InstructLab.md

-- ### Have you been unalbe to find infomration that you were looking for in an LLM - did it had a gap in its knowledge?
+- ### Have you been unalbe to find information that you were looking for in an LLM - did it had a gap in its knowledge?

 ---